Sahara Jaluchi

 Sahara Jaluchi is a 1998 Indian Odia-language action film directed by Sudhanshu Sahu, starring Uttam Mohanty, Siddhanta Mahapatra, Jyoti Misra, Mihir Das, and Aparajita Mohanty.
 The music is released by Amara Muzik.

 Plot

-Biraj Das, a teacher, lives with his wife Malati, son Priya and daughter Seema.
-Biraj stands for his honesty and integrity.
-One day he witnessed Pappu Raula's goons murdering a person in the street.
-Biraj's family implores him to forget the incident, but he decides to inform the police.
-Raula's goons threaten him to keep mum.
-Biraj is eventually killed by the goons.
-His son Priya, his journalist girlfriend Tanu and Raja, who also intends to kill Raula for killing Raja's brother, team up and finally kill Raula and take revenge.
+Biraj Das is a teacher who lives with his wife, Malati, and their two children's, Priya and Seema.
+He is renowned for his honesty and integrity.
+One day, he witnessed Pappu Raula's gang murder someone in the street.
+His family begged him to forget about it, but he decided to inform the police.
+Raula's gang threatened him to keep quiet.
+Eventually, they killed him.
+His son, Priya, and his girlfriend, who was a journalist, joined forces with Raja, who wanted revenge for his brother's murder.
+Together, they finally killed Raula and avenged his death.

 Snippets

 Sahara Jaluchi is Mithun Chakraborty's first Oriya movie and he does a special appearance.
+His appearance prompted the makers to dubbed the film into Bengali as Sahar Jolche.